• Light Interconnects Laboratory

 Nonlinear integrated photonics plays important roles in optical communications, sensing, spectroscopy, etc. Numerous nonlinear devices such as light sources, modulators, and sensors have been demonstrated thanks to the rich optical nonlinear mechanisms.
 Miniaturization of the photonic devices not only reduces the cost but also makes complex systems suitable for portable and field deployed applications.
 On-chip photonic integration is an enabling factor to miniaturize nonlinear optical devices.
 With the development of highly nonlinear photonic integration platform, novel on-chip nonlinear devices will emerge with unprecedent performance, and will find useful in quantum photonics, machine learning, optical neuron computing and other leading-edge applications.

-Our group will focus on the frequency comb generation, second harmonic generation, supercontinuum generation and related nonlinear phenomena in the emerging gallium phosphide-on-insulator platform.
+Our group focuses on the frequency comb generation, second harmonic generation, supercontinuum generation and related nonlinear phenomena in the emerging gallium phosphide-on-insulator platform.

 Optical reference cavities are essential components in laser linewidth narrowing and frequency stabilization.
 Once tightly locked to a frequency reference, the frequency stability of the laser is determined by the stability of the cavity.
 Traditional benchtop Fabry-Perot reference cavities occupy a large operation space.
 It is desirable to miniaturize these cavities harnessing the photonic integrated waveguide-based technologies, which may foster a blossom of integrated narrow linewidth lasers.